bmoers/docker-mid-server/README.md

 # ServiceNow MID Server

-This is the full collection of all ServiceNow MID Server versions as Docker container.
+This is the full collection of all Service-Now MID Server versions as Docker container.

 ## Supported tags